16 Jun 2026

 To compare, an unstructured interview is the most flexible.
 You may have a set of questions you want to use to stay on topic, but you're open to other questions coming up as the interview unfolds, and you’re asking primarily open-ended questions.
 A semi-structured interview mixes the two, with a few structured questions mixed in with open-ended questions.

-As a UX research method, a structured interview can help you get a slightly more nuanced understanding of a participant's responses, even when you use closed questions with pre-coded responses.
+As a user research method, a structured interview can help you get a slightly more nuanced understanding of a participant's responses, even when you use closed questions with pre-coded responses.

 When should you use a structured interview?